 The Attorney General and the lower Court have intentionally mis-represented constitutionally relevant facts presented by Appellant and prior case law in their responses to illegitimately support their flawed arguments in opposition.
 Further, they filed no response regarding the new national controlling case law on this topic.
 This gaslighting the public and Plaintiff has created a deceptive factually and procedurally faux-excuse to justify or overlook and ignore state officials' illegitimate behavior in material alteration of the state voting process in a manner that is otherwise unable to be corrected by Plaintiff and/or any member of the voting public absent appeal.
 The harm is significant and irreparable.

 For example, state absentee voting for the election years 2014, 2016, 2018, averaged 4%.
-But for the 2020 election, absentee voting under new election voting expansion “laws” without oversight and improperly enacted and applied at a local level, was improperly expanded to 32%, 260,217 illegal (wrongly printed, distributed, and processed) absentee ballots were counted by Vote Counting Devices.
+But for the 2020 election, absentee voting under new election voting expansion “laws” without oversight and improperly enacted and applied at a local level, was improperly expanded to 32%, 260,217 illegal (wrongly printed, distributed, and processed) absentee ballots were counted by Ballot Counting Devices.
 This expansion of an unconstitutional voting process in violation of the State Constitution represents a hidden manipulation of the state constitution by politicians and election officials to wrongfully expand and create a new unauthorized class of voters not qualified to vote under Constitutional standards.

 Un-Constitutional Ballot Counting Devices